Sisters of Perpetual Indulgence: Political activism, protest, and religious parodies

 The Archbishop of San Francisco, John R. Quinn, published a clarification to the Ratzinger Letter, stating that the letter was not meant to be an attack on the LGBT community and disputing claims that the letter blamed homophobic violence on homosexuals themselves.
 Quinn wrote that too much focus was placed on possibly negative aspects of the letter, with many misconceptions emerging as a result.
 The Archbishop concluded that the letter "affirms the spiritual and human dignity of the homosexual person while placing a negative moral judgment on homosexual acts and a negative philosophical judgment on the homosexual inclination or orientation, which it clearly states is not a sin or moral evil".
 The archdiocese also started negotiating with the local gay community in order to prevent possible violence during the papal visit; after these negotiations, a press conference was held where the archdiocese was joined by several gay groups such as DignityUSA, where both sides pledged to commit themselves to non-violence.
 As a result, the threat of massive demonstrations never materialized, and the papal visit was considered a huge success.
 According to Jeffrey M. Burns, "even the Sisters of Perpetual Indulgence protest went largely unnoticed".
 Many gay activists as well as gay Catholics attended papal events.
-The pope visited AIDS patients, and delivered a sermon that was considered an olive branch to the LGBT community, and was received well even by hitherto critical LGBT newspapers.
+The pope visited AIDS patients, and delivered a sermon that was considered an olive branch to the LGBT community, and was received well even by hitherto critical LGBTQ newspapers.
 In the sermon, John Paul II said: "the all embracing love of God ...
 God loves you all, without distinction, without limit...
 He loves those of you who are sick, those who are suffering from AIDS and from AIDS-related complex.
 He loves the relatives and friends of the sick and those who care for them.
 He loves us all with an unconditional and ever lasting love ... he loves us in our human condition, with our weaknesses and our needs.
 Nothing else can explain the mystery of the cross ...
 The love of Christ is more powerful than sin and death."